linuxdeepin/deepin-manual/manual-assets/personal/dde-file-manager/en_US/index.md

 1. On File Manager interface, right-click and select **New document**.
 2. In the pop-up menu, select the document format you want to create.
-3. Input a name for the new document, and press **Enter** key, or click at blank area.
+3. Input a name for the new document, and press **Enter**, or click at blank area.

 ![0|newdoc](jpg/newdoc.png)

 #### New Folder

 1. On File Manager interface, right-click and select **New folder**.
-2. Input a name for the new folder, and press **Enter** key, or click at blank area.
+2. Input a name for the new folder, and press **Enter**, or click at blank area.

 ### Rename File/Folder

 1. Select the file/folder, right-click to select **Rename**.
-2. Input a new name for the file/folder, and press **Enter** key, or click at any blank area.
+2. Input a new name for the file/folder, and press **Enter**, or click at any blank area.

 ![0|rename](jpg/contextmenu.png)